Tour-de-Vino/tour-de-vino/src/posts/overview-post.md

 ![over](main-diagram-v2.png)

-## Platform Recommendation System

-We will use Data Science Techniques and Machine Learning models to provide personalized recommendations to the customer, which will lead to an increase in customer retention and loyalty.

 ## Increase Customer Lifetime Value

 We will increase the customer lifetime value by providing gamifying the experience and providing a unique adventure to the customer.